 - It is the sale/purchase of a ‘new property’

 - The developer will have a large number of sales progressing at the same time

 - The developer may adopt a slightly different conveyancing process than normal

 - It is a sale of part.
 As the developer usually owns the whole site, they will be disposing of it in the form of lots

-To reduce the chances of losing your potential new property, you should contact us at the earliest possible opportunity, and mortgage enquiries should be submitted quickly.
+To reduce the chances of losing your potential new property, contact us at the earliest possible opportunity.
+Any mortgage enquiries should be submitted quickly.
 Buying a new build often means that there is no fixed completion date.
-However, the team at Fletcher Longstaff are very experienced in these situations.
-We will efficiently communicate with all parties, to make the process as stress-free as possible for you.
+However, the team at Fletcher Longstaff are conveyancing experts, and are very experienced in these situations.
+We will efficiently communicate with all parties.
+Making the new build conveyancing process as stress-free as possible for you.

 What if you are part-exchanging your property?

-Part-exchanging an existing property with the builder can be as complex as any other home buying process.
+Part-exchanging an existing property can be as complex as any other home buying process.
 The builder’s solicitor must ensure that all legal aspects of the property are in order.
-However, we are able to offer a full legal service so if you have any particular questions, we will be able to help.
+However, we are able to offer a full legal service.
+So if you have any particular questions, please feel free to contact us today.